thornoe/GreenGDP/index.md

 # The Green Net National Product: *Subproject regarding pollution of the water environment*

 Eutrophication is the process of nutrient over-enrichment of water bodies due to pollution from agriculture and point sources.
-Such pollution can lead to high algae growth and thus oxygen depletion which reduces the ecological conditions.
+Such pollution can lead to high algae growth and thus oxygen depletion which reduces the ecological conditions of water bodies.

-## Assessing the ecological status of streams
+## Assessing the ecological status of water bodies

-The ecological status in water bodies can be quantified directly in form of the concentration of chlorophyll *a* (for lakes and coastal waters) found in algae or indirectly using biological indicators that are responsive to eutrophication.
+The ecological conditions in water bodies can be quantified directly in form of the concentration of chlorophyll *a* (for lakes and coastal waters) found in algae or indirectly using biological indicators that are responsive to eutrophication.

-For **streams**, the most long-lasting biological indicator for water quality is the Danish index for benthic macroinvertebrates in streams (DVFI) which divides
+For **streams**, the most long-lasting biological indicator for water quality is the Danish index for benthic macroinvertebrates in streams (DVFI - *Dansk Vandløbsfaunaindeks*) which measures the biological conditions in terms of occurence and